 Full Year 2019 Same Store Revenue Grew 4.8%

-New York, NY (February 14, 2019) – Bluerock Residential Growth REIT, Inc. (NYSE American: BRG) (“the Company”), an owner of highly amenitized multifamily apartment communities, announced today its financial results for the quarter ended December 31, 2018.
+New York, NY (February 13, 2020) – Bluerock Residential Growth REIT, Inc. (NYSE American: BRG) (“the Company”), an owner of highly amenitized multi-family apartment communities, announced today its financial results for the quarter ended December 31, 2019.

 Fourth Quarter Highlights

 - Total revenues grew 5.0% to $52.5 million for the quarter from $50.0 million in the prior year period.

 - Net loss attributable to common stockholders for the fourth quarter of 2019 was ($0.62) per diluted share, as compared to net loss attributable to common stockholders of ($0.55) per diluted share in the prior year period.